Table of Contents

-Rhinopharyngitis is the inflammation of the nasal passages, the pharynx and the tonsils.
+Rhinopharyngitis is the inflammation of the nasal passages, pharynx, and the tonsils.
 The common cold usually results in rhinopharyngitis.
 Patients with epiglottitis can have bacterial etiology and the condition might be life-threatening.

 Epidemiology of URIs

-URIs are considered as the most common infectious diseases in the population.
+RTIs are considered the most common infectious diseases in the population.
 Patients can develop the common cold up to four times per year for adults, and eight times per year for children.
-Viral and bacterial pharyngitis are common in children and account for 1% of the outpatient clinic visits.
+Viral and bacterial pharyngitis are common in children and account for 1% of outpatient clinic visits.

-Sinusitis in patients with uncomplicated URIs is common and can be identified in up to 80% of the cases.
+Sinusitis in patients with uncomplicated RTIs is common and can be identified in up to 80% of the cases.
 Fortunately, bacterial sinusitis is only found in 2% of the cases.

-Epiglottitis is usually caused by Haemophilus influenzae infection and since the introduction of Hib vaccine, the incidence of epiglottitis decreased significantly.
-The current incidence of acute epiglottitis is estimated to be about 0.98 case per 100,000.
+Epiglottitis is usually caused by Haemophilus influenzae infection and since the introduction of Haemophilus influenzae type b (Hib) vaccine, the incidence of epiglottitis has decreased significantly.
+The current incidence of acute epiglottitis is estimated to be about 0.98 cases per 100,000.
 Pneumococcal epiglottitis is responsible for 0.28 cases of epiglottitis per 100,000.

 Croup or laryngotracheobronchitis is common in children aged 6 months to 6 years.
 Most cases of croup occur in children aged two years.
 Fortunately, despite the harsh breathing sounds, the condition is self-limiting.

-Pertussis is responsible for whooping cough, another URI that has significantly decreased after the introduction of pertussis vaccination.
+Pertussis or whooping cough, another RTI that has significantly decreased due to the introduction of pertussis vaccination.
 The current incidence of whooping cough due to pertussis is estimated to be 9 per 100,000.

-URIs are usually seasonal and most cases occur in fall or winter.
-It is hypothesized that cold weather increases indoor time and therefore puts us at prolonged exposure with those already infected.
+RTIs are usually seasonal and most cases occur in fall or winter.
+It is hypothesized that cold weather increases the amount of time people spend indoors, which consequently prolongs their exposures to others who are already infected.

-Additionally, low humidity in winter is thought to be a significant factor in the thrive and increased virulence of the different viruses implicated with URIs.
+Additionally, low humidity in winter is thought to be a significant factor in the thrive and increased virulence of the different viruses implicated in URTIs.

-URIs can be caused by several viral and bacterial pathogens.
-The most commonly implicated viruses with URIs are rhinoviruses, coronaviruses, adenoviruses and coxsackieviruses.
+RTIs can be caused by several viral and bacterial pathogens.
+The most commonly implicated viruses with RTIs are rhinoviruses, coronaviruses, adenoviruses, and coxsackieviruses.

 The common cold is usually related to the rhinoviruses while coronaviruses can also account for a significant number of the cases.
 Adenoviruses can also cause nasopharyngitis.